hirak99/keyshift/README.md

 ^A = ~D ^A

 DELETE + END = VOLUMEUP
-DELETE + nothing = DELETE  // Do a DELETE if nothing else happened.
+DELETE + nothing = DELETE  // Do a DELETE if no other key is pressed.
 ```

+Internally it creates layers when it parses the config.
+The parsed results can be viewed with `--dump` flag, e.g. `keyshift --dump --config='CAPSLOCK+1=F1'`.

 # Tutorial